 Reduced Iron is finely divided iron prepared by a chemical process (as by heating ferric oxide at a dull red heat in hydrogen) and used as a tonic.

 Niacin, Thiamin Mononitrate (Vitamin B1, Riboflavin (Vitamin B2) While these may seem harmless.
 We stay away from all synthetic vitamins.
 Vitamins should come from whole food or plants.

 Folic Acid This tends to bother digestive issues and cannot be tolerated by most people with IBS, intolerances, etc.

 Soybean Oil while being highly processed is definitely not a good source of oil.
-Our family uses only Coconut or High Oleic Sunflower Oil in baking.
+Our family uses only Coconut or Olive Oil in baking.

 Wheat Gluten It's that scary ingredient that is concentrated gluten.
 We believe it adds to the cause of many gluten intolerances.